Should I root my Android phone

 With root permission, it is possible to disable installed programs too, without the need to use different users or a work profile as a workaround.

-it is possible to disable nearly all applications, but one needs to use a computer.
+With adb it is possible to disable nearly all applications, but one needs to use a computer.

-is not as intuitive; it shows the package name and not the application name and/or the icon.
+The interface provided by adb is not as intuitive; it shows the package name and not the application name and/or the icon.

 Extend supported version, newer updates

-But what happens after two years?
+But what happens after a couple of years?

 Digital waste.

 I continue to find it disturbing that for normal computers it is possible to be able to update the operating system, no matter what the manufacturers say.
-On "smart" devices, this is not possible.
-It is, for the consumer, from an ecological point of view and from a security perspective, a huge step backward.
+On "smart" devices, this is generally not possible.
+It is, for the consumer, from an ecological point of view and a security perspective, a huge step backward.

 Better debug possibilities